Egg Donation FAQs

 We are not a big egg donation agency that freezes eggs or engages in “egg banking”.
 When you are matched it means an Intended Parent has selected you as their donor.
 Other agencies may cycle and do the egg retrieval and freeze eggs.
 Here you will know you’re actually making someone’s dream come true.

-We offer very competitive egg donation compensation starting at US $8,000 for first time donors.
-If you decide to donate eggs again (most donors do!), then compensation increases to US $10,000 and can go up from there, depending on a few factors.
+We offer very competitive egg donation compensation starting at up to US $10,000 for first time donors.
+If you decide to donate eggs again (most donors do!), then compensation increases to US $12,000 and can go up from there, depending on a few factors.
 Sometimes, we can offer additional compensation if you need to travel a significant distance.
 We always strive to take care of our donors and to provide them with whatever they need.
 Here at Santa Monica Fertility, you have a strong, and unparalleled, support system.

 On average, an egg donation cycle lasts about eight weeks from start to finish.
 The hormone injections, which start about 2 weeks from the estimated egg retrieval, require the most effort on your part.
 Typically, our donors are on birth control during the initial period, while your assigned fertility nurse creates the cycle calendar.
 If you live out of state and are donating eggs for the first time, you will need to be monitored very closely by our medical team during the last 10 days of your egg donation cycle.
 This means that you will need to stay in LA for 7 to 10 days.
 Donating eggs does require a time commitment.
 If you have a full time job, or are in school, you need to make sure you can take time off prior to matching with intended parents